cldf/cldfbench/README.md

 the dataset's python module.

-Typically, this code will make use of one or more
+Typically, this code will make use of one or more [`cldfbench.CLDFSpec`](src/cldfbench/cldf.py) instances, which describes what kind of CLDF to create.
+A `CLDFSpec` also gives access to a
-- `cldfbench.CLDFWriter` instances, which can be obtained by calling `Dataset.cldf_writer`, passing in a
-- `cldfbench.CLDFSpec` instance, which describes what kind of CLDF to create.
+[`cldfbench.CLDFWriter`](src/cldfbench/cldf.py) instance, which wraps a `pycldf.Dataset`.

+The main interfaces to these objects are
+- `cldfbench.Dataset.cldf_specs`: a method returning specifications of all CLDF datasets that are created by the dataset,
+- `cldfbench.Dataset.cldf_writer`: a method returning an initialized `CLDFWriter` associated with a particular `CLDFSpec`.

 `cldfbench` supports several scenarios of CLDF creation:
 - The typical use case is turning raw data into a single CLDF dataset.
 This would require instantiating one `CLDFWriter` writer in the `cmd_makecldf` method, and the defaults of `CLDFSpec` will probably be ok.
+Since this is the most common and simplest case, it is supported with some extra "sugar": The initialized `CLDFWriter` is available as `args.writer` when `cmd_makecldf` is called.
 - But it is also possible to create multiple CLDF datasets:
   - For a dataset containing both, lexical and typological data, it may be appropriate to create a `Ẁordlist` and a `StructureDataset`.
 To do so, one would have to call `cldf_writer` twice, passing in an approriate `CLDFSpec`.
-Note that if both CLDF datasets are created in the same directory, they can share the `LanguageTable` - but would have to specify distinct file names for the `ParameterTable`, passing distinct values to `CLDFSpec.data_fnames`
+Note that if both CLDF datasets are created in the same directory, they can share the `LanguageTable` - but would have to specify distinct file names for the `ParameterTable`, passing distinct values to `CLDFSpec.data_fnames`.
   - When creating multiple datasets of the same CLDF module, e.g. to split a large  dataset into smaller chunks, care must be taken to also disambiguate the name of the metadata file, passing distinct values to `CLDFSpec.metadata_fname`.